webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-uppercase"></a>
 #### uppercase

-The field under validation must be uppercase.
+The field must be uppercase.

 <a name="rule-url"></a>
 #### url

-The field under validation must be a valid URL.
+The field must be a valid URL.

 You can specify allowed protocols: